Article Updated June 1, 2023

-But what if you were drawing on a brown piece of Kraft paper?
-Same marker.
-Same sun.
-But you would most certainly see a different work of art.
+What if you were drawing on a brown piece of Kraft paper?
+Same marker, same sun.
+However, you would most certainly see a different work of art.
 That yellow wouldn’t appear nearly as bright or vibrant.

 Notice the roses on the left side, the inks appear less vibrant since they are printed directly onto the kraft.
 The same roses are on the right, but a primer layer of spot white has been printed first making the inks pop.
 No spot white and spot white offer two completely different looks even with the same artwork.